top of page

 You can start at either the lower or upper entrance of Mystras and it is best to follow a circular route.

 Some people struggle with the paths which are rocky and steep in places.
 It is worse in the summer heat.
 Some visitors therefore park at the lower gate to see the lower site and then drive up to the upper gate to see the remainder of Mystras, or vice versa.
-Tickets are valid at both entrances.
+Tickets for Mystras are valid at both entrances.
 People with mobility issues often skip seeing the citadel.

 Good shoes are advisable.
 It is a good idea to bring a site map and water in the summer.